SamHowie/namespace.js/README.md

 ### Step Three - Compile Your Scripts

-Navigate to the directory where your compiler script is located.\n
+1. Navigate to the directory where your compiler script is located.

 ```
 cd ~/Development/myproject/compiler/
 ```
-2. Execute the compiler script with node, making sure to feed in the path to your config file.\n
+2. Execute the compiler script with node, making sure to feed in the path to your config file.

 ```
 node compiler.js config.json
 ```